alexbevi/AtlasMon/README.md

 ![](Screenshots/ss03.png)

 The UI is labeled:
+* Top Bar:
    * Refresh button at top pulls new clusters it finds from Atlas API
-* Trash can deletes DB record of cluster (not terminating the cluster)
+   * The chart icon will take you to the charts page
+   * Clicking the person icon will reveal a drop down that allows you to set your phone number and scroll down to your clusters
+* Actions column (right most column in table):
    * The clock will toggle whether the cluster should be auto-reaped.
 Default is it will be auto reaped (`noReap:false`)
-* The person is visible on unclaimed clusters.
+   * The blue person button is visible on unclaimed clusters.
 This changes the `owner` field to your info
-* the warning triangle will immediately pause the cluster
+   * the warning triangle button will immediately pause the cluster
+   * If you are an admin (controlled via the `validAdmins` Value array in Stitch) you will see a drop down menu with more options
+* Row Color Coding
-* Cells that are white will not be auto realed (`noReap:false`)
+   * Rows that are white will not be auto realed (`noReap:true`)
-* Cells that are yellow are in a warning state
+   * Rows that are yellow are in a warning state (`noReap:false, warnings:{$lt:3}`)
-* Cells that are red means that cluster will be reaped tomorrow
+   * Rows that are red means that cluster will be reaped tomorrow (`noReap:false, warnings:{$gte:3}`)
-* Cells that are black means the system paused that cluster
+   * Rows that are black means the cluster is paused (`reaped:true`)
+   * Rows that are light blue means that the cluster will be paused on Friday nights and resumed Monday mornings (weekend) (`pausedWeekends:true`)
+   * Rows that are green have a manual `protected:true` flag on the document which means they will never be reaped regardless of any other flags and status.
+You must set this field in the collection manually in Compass or the CLI.
+* Status column (second column from the left) icons:
+   * Hover over the icons here for the description
+   * Group of people - Tenant cluster and cannot be modified via the API
+   * Pause - Cluster is paused (`reaped:true`)
+   * Thumbs up - cluster will not be reaped (`noReap:true`)
+   * Lock - cluster is protected (`protected:true`)
+   * Exclamation - warning state (`noReap:false, warnings:{$lt:3}`)
+   * Exclamation in triangle - danger state (`noReap:false, warnings:{$gte:3}`)
+   * Calendar with dash - pause on weekends (`pausedWeekends:true`)

 ## Code explanation
 ### Database